Last Updated on May 5, 2021 by Red Nomad OZ

 It’d be hard for Woodenbongians (Woodenbongites?
 Woodenbongese??
 The Woodenbongish???)
-NOT to brag about their scenic setting, surrounded as the town is with several distinctive rocky crags, the remnants of an ancient shield volcano.
+NOT to brag about their scenic setting.
+The town is surrounded by several distinctive rocky crags, the remnants of an ancient shield volcano.
 Ironically, they’ve all got names like ‘Edinburgh Castle’; ‘Bald Knob’ and ‘South Obelisk’.
 In fact, Woodenbong could have been named for any of these with no mystery whatsoever!
-But I digress …

 The nearby eroded volcanic remains, lush rainforests, picturesque waterfalls and spectacular lookouts are worth the drive on the sometimes challenging roads!
 How did I get that great photo of Mt Lindesay (below)?
 I took it while Pilchard was changing a flat tyre, of course 😀

 A mere $10 (+ $1 for a hot shower) per night will get you a powered site in the community camping area at the sports oval making Woodenbong an ideal base from which to explore the Upper Clarence region, of which this is a part.
 And who knows?
 You might be as lucky as we were and get to be there for the school sports day!